 Identify key areas

 The first step was to identify the most used areas and features.
-The idea behind this was to first get those reworked to ensure that MBS’ experience would improve quickly.
-Once those key areas were improved, other areas could be reworked for better usability.
+The idea behind this was to rework them to ensure that MBS’ experience would improve quickly.
+Once those key areas were improved, other areas could be improved.

-I collaborated with a data scientist and 2 key areas were identified based on their popularity and usage:
+Collaborating with a data scientist, we identified 2 key areas based on their usage:

 - Ad creation

-Once the areas had been identified, I analyzed the flow with a view to cutting down extraneous information and reducing jargon.
+Once the areas had been identified, I analyzed each area’s flow with a view to cutting down extraneous steps to goal completion.
 While complexity may have a place in the world, it would not be within Meta Business Suite’s user experience.

 Begone complexity, hello useful ad creation information